-4.2.
-Growth of Imports by Commodities
+4.2 Growth of Imports by Commodities

 In terms of growth, there is no stability of growth of capital machinery and primary goods.
 Growth of Consumption goods is stably high followed by intermediate goods.
-Growth of all categories of imports was high in the period of 2001-05.Growth rate of consumer goods has declined from 40% in 1972-80 to 11% in 2006-10 (Table-4.1).Growth rate of intermediate goods has improved while of capital machinery has deteriorated in the same period.
-While share of nine countries has increased, growth of supply of other countries has also increased considerably in the recent period.
-Imports from like Malaysia, South Korea and Japan have considerably increased along with predominant supply from India and China.
-Stably high growth of imports belongs to India, China and Malaysia.
-Growth of imports from USA is also stably high.
+Growth of all categories of imports was high in the period of 2001-05.Growth rate of consumer goods has declined from 40% in 1972-80 to 11% in 2006-10 (Table-4.2).
+Growth rate of intermediate goods has improved while of capital machinery has deteriorated in the same period.